 That’s were Danube-Camps come into action: We want to prepare future generations for those challenges.
 To be not afraid, but to embrace and enjoy what lies ahead.
 To be a world citizen.

-Participants: 12 youngsters from each of the 5 participating countries in the Danube-region (AT, BG, RO, RS, UA) will participate: 6 girls and 6 boys, who will be older than 13 and younger than 14.5 years in mid July 2020.
+Participants: 12 youngsters from each of the 5 participating countries in the Danube-region (AT, BG, RO, RS, UA) will participate: 6 girls and 6 boys, who will be older than 13 and younger than 14.5 years in end of July 2021.

 The 12 teens of each country will be supported and guided by 3 experienced coaches of their country, reaching a quota of 1 coach for 4 teens.